CSCfi/csc-user-guide/docs/data/moving/funet.md

 First login to the service with your web browser in URL: <https://filesender.funet.fi>.
 You should login to the system with your Haka credentials: first select your home organization and use your local user name and password to long in (not CSC user name and password).

-After this you can specify the email address of the recipient or get a sharable link instead of sending to recipients.
+After this you can specify the email address of the recipient or alternatively get a sharable link.
 Use the _Select files_ button to choose the files you want to send.
 After the temporary storage time is defined (_Expiry date_:) and the usage terms are accepted press the **Send** button to upload the files.
 Once the files are uploaded the recipient will get an e-mail notification.

 It is possible to administer your files while they are waiting for the pick-up.
 Click the _My Transfers_ button to do this.